-Enrolment verification (or registrar's stamp, an institution seal or stamp, or a school seal or stamp) is official proof that you're enrolled at Camosun and may be required by other organizations for funding, scholarships or employment.
+Request a Confirmation of Enrolment which can include a letter of enrolment or the verification of a third-party form (or registrar's stamp, an institution seal or stamp, or a school seal or stamp); official proof you’re enrolled at Camosun College.

 The Tuition and Enrolment Certificate (T2202) is an official tax receipt that summarizes eligible tuition, fees, and months of study for qualifying courses.